renovatebot/renovate/website/docs/configuration-options.md

 ## bumpVersion

-Set this value to 'patch', 'minor' or 'major' to have Renovate update the version in your edited `package.json`. e.g. if you wish Renovate to always increase the target `package.json` version with a patch update, set this to `patch`.
+Set this value to `"patch"`, `"minor"` or `"major"` to have Renovate update the version in your edited `package.json`. e.g. if you wish Renovate to always increase the target `package.json` version with a patch update, set this to `"patch"`.

 You can also set this field to `"mirror:x"` where `x` is the name of a package in the `package.json`.
 Doing so means that the `package.json` `version` field will mirror whatever the version is that `x` depended on.
 Make sure that version is a pinned version of course, as otherwise it won't be valid.